Pineoblastoma: Pathophysiology

-Clinical Features
+Clinical features

 The most common symptoms to occur with pineoblastoma are headache, behavior changes, and cognitive disturbances.
 These masses also often cause obstructive hydrocephalus, leading to increased intracranial pressure.
 This can result in vision changes and Parinaud's syndrome.

 Due to the aggressive nature of the disease, tumor spread at the time of diagnosis is common.
-Pineoblastomas often invades locally, with spread to the head and spine seen in 25-41% of patients.
+Pineoblastomas often invades locally, with spread to the head and spine seen in 25–41% of patients.
 While CNS spread is relatively common, these tumors rarely cause distant metastases.

 Diagnosis

 Several imaging methods can be used to diagnose pineoblastoma.
 Initially, urgent CTs are recommended, followed by MR imaging.
 CT will show large, multilobulated masses with heterogenous contrast enhancement and peripheral calcification of the pineal gland.
 On MRI, pineoblastomas again appear as masses with heterogenous enhancement.
 They often appear hypo- to isointense on T1 and slightly hyperintense on T2-weighted images.
 Some areas of necrosis or hemorrhage may be seen as well.
 PET-CT has also been used in diagnosis, and shows increased uptake of fludeoxyglucose with pineoblastomas compared to other pineal masses.

 Diagnosis also requires CSF sampling via lumbar puncture to assess for cytology and tumor markers.

 Biopsy is required for diagnosis.
 Pineoblastomas appear as high grade, highly cellular, small blue cells histologically.
 Features of aggressive malignancies can be seen, like high nucleus-to-cytoplasm ration, poorly differentiated cells, high mitotic activity, and necrosis.
 Homer Wright, or neuroblastic, and Flexner-Wintersteiner, or retinoblastic, rosettes can also be seen.
 In contrast to other masses of the pineal gland, pineocytomatous rosettes are not present.
 Immunohistochemistry staining will reveal neuronal, glial, and photoreceptor marker positivity.
 This includes synaptophysin, neurofilament protein, and CRX, a specific pineal or retinal marker, positive staining.
+Four methylation-based subtypes of pineoblastoma with clinical relevance is now recognized.